DUI Urine Tests – How long does alcohol in your system ?

 A lot of people ask, “How long does alcohol stay in your urine?”
 When ethyl alcohol is consumed, it is absorbed directly into the bloodstream and distributed by the blood circulatory system to all tissues and organs of the body, including the kidneys.
-Because alcohol is treated by the body as an impurity, small amounts of it are continually removed from the bloodstream by the kidneys.
-The alcohol that is removed by the kidneys passes through the ureter to the bladder, where all impurities removed by the kidneys are stored in the form of urine.
+Because alcohol is treated by the body as impure, small amounts of it are continually removed from the bloodstream by the kidneys.
+The alcohol that is removed by the kidneys passes through the ureter to the bladder, where all impurities removed by the kidneys are stored as urine.

-The most important thing to remember about a DUI urine test is that it is generally considered to be an inherently unreliable and inaccurate method of determining a person’s degree of intoxication.
+Unfortunately, if put under arrest and asked to take a DUI urine test, it is generally considered to be an inherently unreliable and inaccurate method of determining a person’s degree of intoxication.
 Even the National Highway Traffic Safety Administration, the DUI-DWI arm of the federal government, concedes this unreliability.

-The weaknesses of urine testing as a method of quantitative testing for alcohol in drinking-driving cases may be summarized as follows:
+The weaknesses of urine testing as a method of quantitative testing for alcohol in drinking-driving cases:

 - The pooling of urine in the bladder causes UAC to be an unreliable indicator of BAC at any particular time.

 - The UAC-to-BAC ratio varies considerably from person to person and from time to time for the same person, and there is no generally accepted ratio that is universally used.

 - Endogenous alcohol is often formed in the urine of diabetics and persons with urinary tract infections, such as candida albicans.

 - The procedures necessary to properly collect and preserve a sample of urine are time-consuming and impractical and are frequently not complied with.